BIO

 Ms Tyler is one of the most delightful finds and discoveries in jazz.
 She is first rate. – London entertainment critic, Maximillien de Lafayette

-Karmyn is a member of the Screen Actors Guild (2004), Actors’ Equity (2004), AFTRA, NARAS (Grammys), BMI, and the National Association of Teachers of Singing.
+She is a proud member of the Screen Actors Guild (SAG-AFTRA), Actors’ Equity Association, NARAS (The Recording Academy/Grammys), BMI, and the National Association of Teachers of Singing (NATS).